 How to install RSAT on Windows 10 (October 2018 update & newer)

 If you're rocking one of the latest versions of Windows 10 (October 2018 update and newer), then you're in luck!
 As with Windows 11, the newer versions of Windows 10 come with Remote Server Administration Tools baked right into the OS.
-However, they still need to be enabled.
-The process to enable RSAT features is similar to Windows 11, with a few differences.
-Here's how to enable your favorite RSAT features in Windows 10.
+However, you still have to enable them.

 Click the Start icon to open the Start menu.